MauroAndretta/AIFootballPredictions/README.md

 - **`data_acquisition.py`**: Downloads and merges football match data from specified leagues and seasons.
 - **`data_preprocessing.py`**: Preprocesses the raw data, performs feature engineering, and selects the most relevant features.
 - **`train_models.py`**: Trains machine learning models, performs hyperparameter tuning, and saves the best models.
+- **`acquire_next_matches.py`**: Acquires the next football matches data, updates team names using a mapping file, and saves the results to a JSON file.

 ## Setup and Installation